FOSTER of Launceston, Australia, Chapter 7.

 Note: A transcription (only) of the Baudinet Letter Book is held at the NAA Hobart Office… where is the original?
 This holding does not have accession reference numbers.
 Baudinet’s letter book remained on Swan Island until the late 1940’s.
 It was then found discarded in the rubbish by John Russell Marriott.
 John was a technician with the Commonwealth Lighthouse Service between 1948-51, and he worked on Swan Island from time to time.
 John took the letter book home… there it stayed until after he died in 2000, when his wife Pamela found it.
 She transcribed the letters and (presumably) presented the transcription to the National Archives.

 Acknowledgements: The search for Baudinet's Letter Book has been a progressive task.
 Erika Johnson and lan Johnson, the Archivist of the Lightkeepers Archives (Lighthouses of Australia) kindly provided initial information from the transcriptions of Baudinet’s letters… (Erika and Alan have a special interest in Swan Island, because they managed the island for the private owner for 2 years between 2002 and 2004).
-The National Archives of Australia then kindly forwarded further copies, and finally Max Baudinette (relation of Baudinet) sent me the complete transcription of the Baudinet Letter Book… all greatly appreciated!
+The National Archives of Australia then kindly forwarded further copies, and finally Max Baudinette (d.2018) (relation of Baudinet) sent me the complete transcription of the Baudinet Letter Book… all greatly appreciated!

 Why did the human dynamics become so dysfunctional, in what should have been a very small community closely tied in a co-operative relationship?
 Bishop NIXON gave an earlier insight into how the BAUDINET family would see the position of Superintendent on a lonely island.
 Nixon visited CCB’s father, Superintendent Lighthouse Keeper William Chaulk BAUDINET, at Deal Island on 1 Oct 1854 and applauded his style of leadership and patriarchal manner: “I was gratified, too, to find that Mr. BAUDINET was so thoroughly impressed with the duty imposed upon him as a master of a family, and as **bearing rule** in this isolated place, as to gather together all around him for regular worship.
 No day passes without family prayer; and each Sunday finds him at his post, keeping alive a spirit of devotion by reading the Church Services in company with his little knot of worshippers.
 Our arrangements for the celebration of Divine Service had been made on the previous evening with Mr. BAUDINET.
 As the entire population of the island consists of his own family, (nine in number,) and two men employed at the lighthouse, our congregation was, of necessity, very small…”